matthiasroder/vibe/README.md

       - Be incredibly small + testable
       - Have a clear start + end
       - Focus on one concern
    I’ll be passing this off to an engineering LLM that will be told to complete one task at a time, allowing me to test in between.
+Do not use icons or emoticons.
    ```

 4. claude.md